lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If an effect ends the action before the block resolution, neither consequence occurs.
 The action is still resolved and blocked.
 The effects of the action do not take place when the action is blocked and its cost is not paid.
 The combat is part of the action resolution.
 Action modifiers and reactions that are played after the action resolution are played after the combat.

-Between the time the action card is played and the action resolved, the action card is neither in play nor in the ash heap, it is in limbo.
-When the action is resolved (blocked or successful), the card is burned or put in play, as appropriate.

 ##### Action Continues as if Unblocked